Build an SVG Sprite for Vite, React & Vue

 </svg>

-• Caching: serve with far‑future cache headers; add a file hash or query (e.g., /sprite.abc123.svg or /sprite.svg?v=abc123).
+• Caching: serve with far-future cache headers, then bust it with a content hash or query (e.g., /sprite.abc123.svg or /sprite.svg?v=abc123) when icons change.

 When to pick which route

-IconVectors tips
+IconVectors export tips

 Troubleshooting